-To view the project folder on Cavatica, you can click the link from the pop box in KF portal after successful copy of files which will open the Cavatica login page.
+To view the project folder on Cavatica, you can click the link from the pop-up box in KF Portal after successfully copying files.
+This will will open the Cavatica login page.
 Alternatively, you can login to Cavatica in a new tab.

 Step 1: View files in Cavatica ¶

 - Select the newly created project folder under the Projects tab.